OtterX

 • Volume gate on stops

-After the sell, Kotaro reconciles real SOL recovered from a post-trade wallet diff and discards the position.
+After the sell, Kotaro reconciles the real SOL recovered from a post-trade wallet diff — actual on-chain delta, not an optimistic estimate — then discards the position.
 It doesn't adopt manual buys, doesn't re-enter mints it just exited, and never sells tokens it didn't open.
+Clean boundaries, every cycle.

-TL;DR — watch for whale clusters on fresh tokens with a public X handle → buy 30% of bank → exit fast on a tight rule set → repeat.
+TL;DR — whale clusters on fresh tokens with a public X handle → buy 30% of bank → exit fast on a tight rule set → repeat.

-I worked on the bot for nine months, layering on signals, wallet tracking, and Jupiter routing.
-The trading worked, but the interface was the bottleneck — Telegram's primitives could only do so much.
-Watchlists, charts, and journaling all wanted a real product surface, not a thread of slash commands.
+I ran that bot for nine months, layering on signals, wallet tracking, and Jupiter routing until the trading logic was genuinely sharp.
+The bottleneck was never the strategy — it was the interface.
+Watchlists, charts, and journaling all wanted a real product surface, and Telegram primitives could only do so much before everything became a thread of slash commands.

 Once I started building with Claude — and especially Claude Opus — the work compounded in days instead of months.
-Surfaces I had been sketching forever (full trading terminal, wallet timeline, journaling layer) shipped in a matter of days.
-Pairing Figma with Claude Opus collapsed the gap between what I could imagine and what I could ship, and OtterX went from a scrappy bot to a real product surface.
+Surfaces I'd been sketching forever (the full trading terminal, the wallet timeline, the journaling layer) shipped in a matter of days.
+Pairing Figma with Claude Opus collapsed the gap between what I could imagine and what I could ship, and OtterX went from a scrappy bot to a real product surface wrapped around the engine that already worked.

 Built with Figma + Claude Opus